-Under his employment agreement, the above-described amounts and stock awards to be provided to Mr. Farah are subject to his compliance with the following restrictive covenants: (i) not to compete with us for twelve months following the termination of his employment; (ii) not to solicit any of our employees for two years following the termination of his employment and during the severance period; (iii) not to disparage us for two years following the termination of his employment and during the severance period; and (iv) not to disclose any of our confidential information.
+Under the Larsson Employment Agreement, the above-described amounts and stock awards to be provided to him are subject to his compliance with the following restrictive covenants: (i) not to compete with us for one year following the termination of his employment; (ii) not to solicit any of our employees for two years following the termination of his employment; (iii) not to disparage us for seven years following the end of the employment term (and indefinitely with respect to Mr. R. Lauren and members of his family); and (iv) not to disclose any of our confidential information.